-On May 25, 2020, George Floyd, a 46-year-old Black man, died after Derek Chauvin, a white police officer, knelt on his neck for at least eight minutes while he was lying face down handcuffed on the street.
+On May 25, 2020, George Floyd, a 46-year-old Black man, died after Derek Chauvin, a white police officer, knelt on his neck for nine minutes and twenty nine seconds while he was lying face down handcuffed on the street.
 His death, and many other horrifying acts of social injustice both before and in the wake of his tragic death, have rightly led to international moral outrage and plenty of peaceful protests in the name of justice.
 The hope is that, more than ever before, these protests calling for justice, legal reform, political change, education, solidarity, and so on will substantially change the world for the better.
 Many of these efforts are already working as the daily news headlines show.
 Indeed, a Black Lives Matter rally in my own town has already made an impressive difference.

 In the midst of all this action it may seem that the theoretical concerns of philosophy – the activity of asking, and attempting to give imaginative and well-argued answers to, general and fundamental questions in order to gain wisdom – might be too abstract for the times at hand (for my post on the nature of philosophy, go here).
 But I think it is crucial to think philosophically about the issues that are unfolding.
 In part one of this series, I showed how natural law theory was employed to fight social injustice in the past, its relevance to George Floyd, and how it can help in potential future reform (see here).
 In part two I explored how Jean-Paul Sartre’s book Anti-Semite and Jew: An Exploration of the Etiology of Hate uses existentialism to shed illuminating light on various issues in the Black Lives Matter movement (see here).
 In this post, I show how John Stuart Mill’s classic book On Liberty (1859) can provide a helpful framework for analyzing recent issues related to what Mill calls the region of liberty: freedom of thought and discussion, freedom to pursue happiness, and the freedom to assemble.
 Let’s begin with a brief overview of the book before moving to an application and critique of Mill’s ideas (for a more in-depth and critical overview, go here; for a biography and overview of Mill’s philosophy in general, go here).